michaeljhkim/VULKAN_LEARNING_ENGINE/README.md

 - figure out how the collisions works
 - figure out how the skybox works
 - figure out how the shaders works
+- (maybe) figure out dynamic shaders
 - After figuring out above, find ways to improve and make more useful towards goals
 - possibly figure out better name for this game engine

+##

 DONE LIST :
-- ported tutorial code to linux and SDL2
+- ported tutorial code to linux
+- switched from GLFW to SDL2
+- switched from Visual Studio SLN to CMAKE
-- converted shader code to openGL 4.6
+- converted shader code to openGL 4.6 (only had to change a couple of lines)